Carsten Krieger

 I switched to digital in 2003 with the Sigma SD9 and SD10 but also treated myself to a Hasselblad xpan, probably the most enjoyable camera I have ever owned.
 After finishing my first book the Sigmas got replaced by the Canon EOS 5D and subsequent models which were my workhorses for over 10 years.

-When mirrorless cameras appeared on the scene I tried out pretty much every system from Olympus Micro Four Thirds to Fujifilm GFX medium format but eventually switched to Sony.
-At the time it made sense, Sony’s high resolution sensors and AF technology made it perfect for any assignment the tourism sector threw at me.
-Personally however I never really warmed up to Sony and went back to Olympus cameras when I wanted to really enjoy my photography.
+When mirrorless cameras appeared on the scene I tried out pretty much every manufacturer from Olympus and their Micro Four Thirds to the Fujifilm GFX medium format system but eventually switched to Sony.
+At the time it made sense, Sony’s high resolution sensors and AF technology made it perfect for any assignment the tourism sector could throw at me.
+Personally however I never really warmed up to Sony, their cameras were the means to an end but no fun to use.

 Sigma fp L

-Plus tripods, filters, cable release and other bits and pieces
+Plus tripods, filters, cable release, microphones and other bits and pieces

-To process the images and to write my books and articles I use a MacBook Pro with Lightroom, Photoshop, Luminar 4, Helicon Focus and Topaz DeNoise, Sharpen & Gigapixel… and Microsoft Word.
+To process the images and to write my books and articles I use a MacBook Pro with Lightroom, Photoshop, Luminar 4, Helicon Focus and Topaz DeNoise, Sharpen & Gigapixel.